📈 Monthly Electric Bill Calculator

 If your estimated bill seems high, there are several proven strategies to reduce your household electricity costs.
 Installing a programmable or smart thermostat can save 10-15% on heating and cooling costs.
 Replacing incandescent and CFL bulbs with LEDs reduces lighting energy use by up to 75%.
 Sealing air leaks around windows, doors, and ductwork prevents conditioned air from escaping.
 Using ENERGY STAR certified appliances and electronics cuts energy consumption without sacrificing performance.
 Finally, consider enrolling in time-of-use rate plans if your utility offers them, and shift high-consumption activities like laundry and dishwashing to off-peak hours.

 For a more detailed breakdown of your potential savings, try our Energy Saving Budget Calculator.
 It provides a comprehensive analysis of how efficiency upgrades can reduce your annual electricity costs.
+You can also use our Appliance Energy Usage Calculator to identify which devices in your home consume the most power and target them for efficiency improvements.